Write it down

 It would help to define these terms.
 Information is data, facts.
 Knowledge incorporates relevant context.
 Wisdom is…

-It seems like all I do these days is gather and organize information.
+Sometimes it seems like all I do is gather and organize information.
 There’s a huge space between the end of someone’s personal notes and the start of an epidemiologist collecting structured data.
 I operate almost exclusively in that gap.
 Bridging the divide between an individual’s idea and an institution’s knowledge.
+But to be meticulous is to till the soil and give people and organizations and communities a stronger footing to move forward.